Acne scars come in many different shapes, sizes and even colors.

 Erythema (Permanent Redness)

 Erythema is a condition in which small capillaries near the surface of the skin become damaged or permanently dilated.
 This condition presents as a region of redness in the skin.
-Occasionally, individual capillaries are visible.
+Individual capillaries may be visible, or the area may have general redness.
 Erythema is somewhat common in acne patients and is most visible in patients with lighter skin tones.

 Acne Scars: Pathogenesis, Classification and Treatment.
 Fabbrochini, et al. 2010.